MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 > [!Note]
 Insights for XBOX is in Private Preview only and is not currently available to Third Party Partners of Microsoft.
 The date for Public Preview and General Availability have not yet been announced.
 Please contact [PlayFab support](https://playfab.com/contact/) if you have any questions.

-Insights for Xbox pulls data from COSMOS and adds it to PlayFab’s Insights offering built on top of Azure Data Explorer (Kusto).
+Insights for Xbox pulls Xbox title data into PlayFab’s Insights offering which is built on top of Azure Data Explorer (Kusto).
 Access to XBOX title data through PlayFab Insights allows you to query, segment, and analyze data through the PlayFab Game Manger.

 [ Does this even matter to the public?]
 Insights for XBOX (IFX) is a replacement for Central Analytics and has a primary goal of minimizing transition costs by matching the Central Analytics data schema is closely as possible.